Really Good Ebikes: Who We Are, What We Recommend, and Why

 guy on fat tire electric bike

 It should be noted that fat tire bikes tend to be heavier than bikes with narrower tires, because of the extra material making up the tire and rims.
 You will often see circular cutouts in the rims of fat tires, which is used to reduce overall weight.
-Fat tire electric bikes can be found on mountain bikes, cruisers, folders and step-thru models.
+The best fat tire electric bikes can be found on mountain bikes, cruisers, folders and step-thru models.
 Some of our more popular fat tire electric bike models include the Revi Cheetah, Eunorau Fat-HD, and the Aostirmotor S18-1500W.

 Step-Thru Ebikes.
 A step-through (or step-thru) electric bike has a frame where the top tube has been eliminated, allowing the rider to step through the frame to mount and dismount.
-Back in the day, these were known as women or girls bikes, but now they are popular with all folks, regardless of gender.
+Back in the day, these were known as women or girls ebikes, but now they are popular with all folks, regardless of gender.

 couple riding quietkat step thru electric bikes

-The low step-over height of the step-thru frame means that you do not have to lift your leg over the saddle to get on and off your bike, which is especially helpful for people with limited hip mobility or strength.
+The low step-over heightof the step-thru frame means that you do not have to lift your leg over the saddle to get on and off your bike, which is especially helpful for people with limited hip mobility or strength.
 Some of our more popular step-through ebike models include the Swell LR2 ST, Coastal Cruiser 750W Folding Step-Thru, and Snapcycle R1 ST.

 Electric Cruisers.
 A cruising electric bike is all about comfort.
 These bikes will offer an upright riding posture, where your back is straight and your shoulders are relaxed.
 You will also find more abundant seats with extra cushioning, and often a front suspension fork to absorb the shock from bumps in the road.